-DNA replication, also known as semi-conservative replication, is the process by which DNA is essentially doubled.
-It is an important process that takes place within the dividing cell.
+DNA replication, also known as semi-conservative replication, is the process by which DNA is doubled.
+This is an important process taking place within the dividing cell.

-In this article, we shall look briefly at the structure of DNA, at the precise steps involved in replicating DNA (initiation, elongation and termination), and the clinical consequences that can occur when this goes wrong.
+In this article, we shall discuss the structure of DNA, the steps involved in DNA replication (initiation, elongation and termination) and the clinical consequences that can occur when this process goes wrong.

 N.B: 3′ is pronounced ‘three prime’ and 5′ is pronounced ‘five prime’.

 There are two strands of DNA, which run in opposite (antiparallel) directions to each other.
 These strands are attached to each other throughout their lengths via the bases on each nucleotide.

 There are 4 different bases associated with DNA: Cytosine, Guanine, Adenine, and Thymine.
 In normal DNA strands, cytosine binds to guanine, and adenine binds to thymine.
 When bound together, the two strands form a double helix structure.

 DNA replication can be thought of in three stages: initiation, elongation and termination

 DNA synthesis is initiated at particular points within the DNA strand known as ‘origins’, which have specific coding regions.
 These origins are targeted by initiator proteins, which go on to recruit more proteins that help aid the replication process, forming a replication complex around the DNA origin.
 Multiple origin sites exist within the DNA’s structure; when replication of DNA begins, these sites are referred to as replication forks.